-- 1. No bare backs, bare midriffs, "muscle shirts", or spagnetti straps smaller than the width of a dollar bill. - No shoes with cleats. - 3.
+- 1. No bare backs, bare midriffs, "muscle shirts", or spaghetti straps smaller than the width of a dollar bill. - No shoes with cleats. - 3.
 No bare feet.
 No flip-flops.
 No Roller Shoes.
-Footwear must be appropriate for Physical Activity Time. - 4.
-Shorts must be of a reasonable length and fit and may not hang down from the waist.
+Footwear must be appropriate for Physical Activity Time. - Shorts must be of a reasonable length and fit and may not hang down from the waist.
 In general, this means shorts at least to mid-thigh and not so tight that they could tear during normal activity. - 5.
-Students should wear appropriate clothing in respect to changing weather conditions. - Teachers with administrative approval have the option of restricting hats and caps being work in their classroom - Clothing made of spandex or other skin-tight materials is permitted only when worn underneath other clothing. - Dress or appearance including hair styles which may serve as an educational distraction will not be permitted. - Students in violation of the dress code, in grades 4-6, will be given an oversized tshirt to wear for the remainder of the school day.

-- Students may not wear facial or tongue body piercing jewelry, wires or straws, including studs (except for earrings in the ears will be allowed). - 11.
+Students should wear appropriate clothing in respect to changing weather conditions. - Teachers with administrative approval have the option of restricting hats and caps being work in their classroom. - Clothing made of spandex or other skin-tight materials is permitted only when worn underneath other clothing. - Dress or appearance including hair styles which may serve as an educational distraction will not be permitted. - Students in violation of the dress code, in grades 4-6, will be given an oversized tshirt to wear for the remainder of the school day. - Students may not wear facial or tongue body piercing jewelry, wires or straws, including studs (except for earrings in the ears will be allowed). - 11.
 Students are prohibited from wearing, while on the school grounds during the school day and at school sponsored events, clothing that exposes underwear, buttocks, or the breast of a female.
+A student shall not be disciplined or discriminated against based upon the student's natural, protective, or cultural hairstyle.
+A student's natural, protective, or cultural hairstyle includes without limitation afros, dreadlocks, twists, locs, braids, cornrow braids, Bantu knots, curls, and hair styled to protect hair texture or for cultural significance.